TruebitProtocol/truebit-sample-tasks/README.md

 ## Pre-Reqs to Install

 These scripts are designed to be modified, built, and deployed within a running truebit-eth-server Docker image.

-It is assumed that you already have a properly configured Truebit installation, and can be connected to an appropriate blockchain for smart contract deployment.
+**IMPORTANT!** You must have completed the "Quick Start" portion of the truebit-eth read me and have an operational, properly configured Truebit installation.
+This is required to be able to deploy and test Truebit tasks and associated smart contracts in this repository of samples.

+Your wallet must have enough ETH for contract deployment and any subsequent testing of the deployed contract.
+Also, appropriate TRU must be present to test task-giving.

 # Quick Start
+This will describe the process of cloning this repository into the proper location, running a truebit-eth (or truebit-eth-server) Docker container, using the toolchain within that container to compile a sample Truebit task, and compile and deploy the associated smart contracts where appropriate.

-  * git clone the sample repo into your truebit-docker/wasm_bin directory in native Linux
+  * git clone the sample repo into your ~/truebit-docker/wasm_bin directory in native Linux

 ```
 YYY=$HOME'/truebit-docker'